bahrus/xtal-state/README.md

 ## Listening for history changes

-*xtal-state-watch* is (for now) a ~700B (minified and gzipped) js custom element that listens for all history changes, and it emits an event that local components can bind to.
+*xtal-state-watch* was a ~700B (minified and gzipped) js custom element that still listens for all history changes, and it emits an event that local components can bind to.

 For example, using a JSX library that can listen for custom events, like Preact, we can have code like: